feynmansol/feynmansol.github.io/content/sections/section2.md

 ## Why Us?

-Business mentors are key—that’s why when it comes to client selection, we’re choosy.
-We want to give each and every one of our clients the time and guidance they deserve.
-Whether you’re seeking a strategic alliance with the right partner or a special skillset or tool, contact us today.
+Business mentors are key — that’s why when it comes to client selection, we’re choosy.
+We want to give each and every one of our clients the time and support they deserve.
+Whether you’re seeking a strategic alliance with the right partner or a special skillset or toolchain, contact us today.
 Together we’ll create and refine your product roadmap for success.
 We didn’t get there alone.
 And neither will you.